wvillevoye/WiDocApi/README.md

 - **API Key Integration**: API calls are secured using an API key stored in the `appsettings.json` file.
 - **Single Razor Component Page**: The interface is rendered as a single Razor component, making it easy to integrate.
 - **JSON-Based API Configuration**: API calls are defined in an `apisettings.json` file, enabling easy management of endpoints.

+To create a new Blazor project with the WiDocApi library, follow these steps:
+- Create a new Blazor Web App project.
+- Framework: .NET 8.0
+- Authentication: None Authentication
+- Configure for HTTPS: Yes
+- interacrive render mode: Server
+- Interactivity locaction: Per page/Component
+- Include sample pages: (optional)

 ![Afbeelding](assets/WiDocApi.png)

 > #### download the WiDocApi library from my GitHub https://github.com/wvillevoye/WiDocApi/pkgs/nuget/WiDocApi_blazor